linchpin/ash/README.md

 2. Ensure you are using WordPress 6.2+ with the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) active.
 3. Clone / download this repository into the `/wp-content/themes/` directory of your new WordPress instance.
 4. In the WordPress admin, use the Appearance > Themes screen to activate Frost.

-**Coding Standards**

-Frost adheres to the [WordPress coding standards](https://developer.wordpress.org/coding-standards/).
-To optionally test standards locally, you will need [Composer](https://getcomposer.org/) on your machine.
-Run `composer install` to install test-specific development dependencies.
-The following commands are available:

-- `composer run lint` Checks all PHP files for syntax errors
-- `composer run standards:check` Checks all PHP files for standards errors
-- `composer run standards:fix` Attempts to automatically fix all PHP standards errors

 ## Resources